ceaza/pyiress/README.md

-# PyIress #
+﻿# PyIress #

 PyIress is a Python interface onto the Iress web services API.
-See the [Website] (https://www.iress.com/za/company/products/iress-pro-market-data-desktop/).
+See the [Website](https://www.iress.com/za/company/products/iress-pro-market-data-desktop/).

 ### Main Features ###